AhmedAshlw/AhmedAshlw/README.md

 **About me**

-- 💼 Senior Computer Science Student at [University of Bahrain](https://www.uob.edu.bh/)
+- 💼 Computer Science Gradguate from [University of Bahrain](https://www.uob.edu.bh/)

 - ✉️ You can contact me at [AhmedIT5216@gmail.com](AhmedIT5216@gmail.com)

-- 🧠 I'm learning Python and React
+- 🧠 I'm learning Laravel and React

 - 🤝 I'm open to collaborating on Projects